Download full policy

 - The school will work co-operatively to provide a relevant supportive curriculum for all pupils where individual and group needs are met.

-- The school employs structures and systems that recognise and praise excellent behaviour i.e. Merit certificates class teachers and/or AHTs, postcards from the Head and Deputy Head Teacher.
+- The school employs structures and systems that recognise and praise excellent behaviour i.e. Merit charts to reward and recognise good work and behavior; including class incentives of ‘Golden/Reward time’.

 - Absenteeism is a key area to tackle in promoting positive attitudes.

 - Managing pupil behaviour is not simply about responding to inappropriate behaviour, but about creating conditions which will encourage positive behaviour.
 Rules, rewards and sanctions should be stated positively; clear and specific; few and comprehensive; understood by all pupils; frequently reinforced in a positive way; devised in consultation with pupils and parents.